Safeguarding and E-Safety

 Bitham Brook Primary School also recognises these safeguarding issues: Child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), female genital mutilation (FGM), bullying (including cyber), domestic violence, drugs, fabricated or induced illnesses, faith abuse, gangs and youth violence, forced marriage, gender based violence/violence against women and girls, mental health, radicalisation, sexting, trafficking.

-The Designated Safeguarding Lead (DSL) for Child Protection is Amy Leighton (Assistant Head Teacher for KS1) and the Deputy (DDSLs) are Sue Wells (Family Link Worker), Carrie Hinder (Assistant Head Teacher for KS1), Nicky Sampson (Assistant Head Teacher for KS2) and Clare Robertson (SENCO).
+The Designated Safeguarding Lead (DSL) for Child Protection is Amy Leighton (Assistant Head Teacher for KS1) and the Deputy (DDSLs) are Sue Wells (Family Link Worker), Carrie Hinder (Assistant Head Teacher for KS1), Nicky Sampson (Assistant Head Teacher for KS2) and Clare Robertson (SENDCO).
 The school has a Nominated Governor for Safeguarding, Delcey Orchard-Smith.

 If you are concerned about the well-being or safety of a particular child, please do not hesitate to contact Amy Leighton or Sue Wells to discuss your concerns further.